Skip to content

 4. Perform a Factory Reset

 A factory reset erases all data and restores the phone to its original settings.
-Here’s how to do it:

 This step ensures no personal information remains on the phone.